thkwznk/aseprite-scripts/ROADMAP.md

 - [Fix] Colors of the warning icon (when a color from outside the palette is introduced) show correctly
 - [Fix] Selected checkboxes and radio buttons are now now highlighted correctly
 - [Improvement] Icons use the Regular Text color in Simple Mode
+- [Improvement] Place both text colors in one row

 Update v1.0.2: